mscastillo/ChIP-Seq/README.md

 ### Further analyses

-You might consider the use of the next commad to stack all the PDFs toghether in a single one (it requires to install [`imagemagick`](http://www.imagemagick.org/)):
+You might consider the use of the next command to stack all the PDFs together in a single one (it requires to install [`imagemagick`](http://www.imagemagick.org/)):

 ```bash
 montage -tile 7x1 -geometry 1000 -density 500 *counts.pdf *heatmap.pdf *sorted*.pdf montage.pdf